-Here at Roofing Superstore, we have a range of plywood boards that can be used for your project.
-In roofing, plywood can be used as roof decking.
+Plywood boards can be used for a range of roofing applications, including roof decking and rafters.
 Roof decking is the material that lies on top of the main roofing structure, and the underlayment and roof covering are applied on top.

 Table of contents: